Yannael/BigDataAnalytics_INFOH515/Docker/README.md

 * Anaconda distribution for Python 3.9;
 * Jupyter notebook for Python;
-* Geopandas python package for geospatial data (http://geopandas.org/index.html).

 ## 0. Docker installation

 Docker is a software container platform, which allows to isolate OS environments.
 Its main benefits over virtual machines are a reduced footprint (starting from 60MB for a Linux distribution - for example [ubuntu](https://hub.docker.com/_/ubuntu/)), and an easy way reconfigure an OS environment.
-Note: The Docker container for this course is 5.5GB, mostly due to the Anaconda (>3.5GB) distribution.
+Note: The Docker container for this course is 6.2GB, mostly due to the Anaconda (around 4GB) distribution.

 For more information on Docker, see: